gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ### Objective

-- Create a playbook to collect critical data, process, and report issues.
+- Create a playbook to collect critical health data, process the data, and report issues.

 ### Approach